Teachers Can Be Fired For Sexually Explicit Ads

 Online posts can be found by parents and reported if inappropriate

-Some teacher actions just go way too far, as was discovered when a teacher was fired for posting sexually explicit ads on the internet (San Diego Unified School District v.
-Commission on Professional Competence).
+Some teacher or school staff members actions just go way too far.
+This was discovered when a vice principal, who was also a teacher, was fired for posting sexually explicit ads on the internet in San Diego Unified School District v.
+Commission on Professional Competence (2011).

-However, according to the court decision, the ad was viewed by a parent who reported it to the school Principal.
-Later, an investigator was assigned and the teacher was terminated.
+However, according to the court decision, the vice principal’s ad was viewed by a parent who reported it to the school Principal.
+Later, an investigator was assigned and the dean was terminated.

-Termination Supported Based on Failure of Teacher to Get Certificate
+Termination Based on Failure of Teacher to Get EL Certificate

-Also instructive on teacher termination is a decision by the Commission on Professional Competence (CPC) upholding a teacher’s termination for failing to get her English Language (EL) certificate for 8 years, in direct contradiction to her school district’s orders.
+Another decision instructive on teacher termination is a decision by the Commission on Professional Competence (CPC) upholding a teacher’s firing for not getting her English Language (EL) certificate for 8 years, despite her school district’s orders.
 Her termination was upheld as she was found to have been unprofessional and insubordinate.

 Teachers can be reported by parents